BenaroyaResearch/bripipetools/docs/processing.rst

                                       indicate whether to include all detected
                                       workflows as options or to keep 'optimized' workflows only
+      -s, --sort-samples              sort samples from smallest to largest (based on total size of raw data files) before submitting; this is most useful when also restricting the number of samples
+      -n, --num-samples INTEGER       restrict the number of samples submitted for each project on the flowcell
+      -m, --manifest                  indicates that input path is a manifest of sample or folder paths (not a flowcell run) from which a workflow batch is to be created (note: options 'sort-samples' and 'num-
+                                      samples' will be ignored)
-      --help                          Show this message and exit.
+      -o, --out-dir TEXT              for input manifest, folder where outputs are to be saved; default is current directory --help                          Show this message and exit.